Table of Contents

 When treating anxiety disorders, medications are typically the first line of treatment.

-Anxiety is treated with psychotropic drugs, such as antidepressants, anti-anxiety medications, or sedatives plus psychotherapy.
+Anxiety is treated with psychotropic substances, such as antidepressants, anti-anxiety medications, or sedatives plus psychotherapy.
 Those who are prescribed sedatives, or benzodiazepines, will experience nearly instant relief of their symptoms of anxiety.
-Of this class of drugs, the most popular one is Xanax (alprazolam).
+Of this class of substances, the most popular one is Xanax (alprazolam).
 Xanax provides a swift relaxing sensation that makes it extremely prone to dependency.
 In fact, self-medicating anxiety with Xanax has become a serious health problem, as Xanax dependency can result.